Community Builds: Family Engagement Events

 Including the whole family and providing a light supper for everyone attending end-of-the day family workshops makes participation feasible and inviting for parents.

-Using school as the launch pad for family field trips and provding transportation to and from the destination creates a base of comfort for exploring unfamiliar community resources and provides an opportunity for pre and post socializing and fun.
+Using school as the launch pad for family field trips and provding transportation to and from the destination creates a base of comfort for exploring unfamiliar community resources and extends the opportunity for pre and post event socializing and fun.

 Scheduling Community Builds two or three times a year for workshops and or family field triups is typically the limit for strong turnout and to complement Back-to-School nights and end-of-year celebrations.